singhavanjot/Let-sClone/README.md

-# Let'sClone(Remote Desktop clone)
+# Let'sClone

-A full-stack remote desktop web application that allows one user (Host) to share their screen and another user (Viewer) to view and remotely control the host's system in real-time.
+A full-stack screen sharing web application that allows one user (Host) to share their screen and another user (Viewer) to view and remotely control the host's system in real-time.

 ## 🚀 Features

 - **Secure Authentication** - JWT-based authentication with access and refresh tokens
 - **Real-time Screen Sharing** - WebRTC-powered low-latency video streaming
-- **Remote Control** - Mouse and keyboard control over the remote desktop
+- **Remote Control** - Mouse and keyboard control over the remote screen
 - **Device Management** - Register and manage multiple devices
 - **Session Management** - Create, join, and track remote sessions
 - **Responsive UI** - Modern, dark-themed interface built with Tailwind CSS